kubernetes/enhancements/keps/sig-api-machinery/3157-watch-list/README.md

   the `storage/cacher` to use streaming directly from etcd (This will also allow us to [remove](https://github.com/kubernetes/kubernetes/blob/a07b1aaa5b39b351ec8586de800baa5715304a3f/staging/src/k8s.io/client-go/tools/cache/reflector.go#L110) the `reflector.UseWatchList` field).
 - Enable the feature by-default for kube-controller-manager.

+#### Beta4
+- Disable watchlist support in the fake client so that informers do not use watchlists.
+  This ensures that unit tests relying on non-standard fake client behavior will continue to work.
+- Currently, the `ListWatcher` used by the `WatchCache` does not pass the RV from the reflectors.
+  As a result the consistency detector used by the reflectors fails for the `WatchCache`.
+  This issue needs to be resolved.
+- Enable the `WatchListClient` feature gate by default.
+  The FG is defined in client-go.
+  Enabling it will turn on the feature for all clients.

 [this document]: https://docs.google.com/document/d/1x30DjXSSF5krpyoTCwManJg6vphpnGI37xfCRaiHAbs